Parliamentary Procedure and School Boards

-No meeting should be called to order until a "quorum" is established.
+No meeting should be called to order until a "quorum" is established (or if apparent no quorum will be obtained, the Chair can call the meeting to order and immediately announce the lack of a quorum).
 A quorum is the number or proportion of the members of an organization that must be present in order to transact any business.
 The quorum for school boards is defined by state law.
 (In the absence of a provision regarding quorum, common law provides that a majority of members constitutes a quorum.
 59 Am.
 Jur.
 2d Parliamentary Law § 7 (1987)).
 Once a quorum is present, the meeting and business may proceed.
 Quorum refers to the number of members present, not to the number of members voting.
 If a quorum is present, a vote is valid even though fewer than the quorum vote (unless there is a rule to the contrary).

 The "order of business" is the established sequence in which business is taken up during a meeting.
 It is a blueprint for meetings and provides a systematic plan for the orderly conduct of business.

 If the rules of procedure do not include a standard order of business, parliamentary law has established the following pattern after the Call to Order by the chair: